 Goals and Objectives

-Goal #1: Evaluate, and disseminate information on respiratory protection devices and the management of respiratory protection programs
+Evaluate, and disseminate information on respiratory protection devices and on the management of respiratory protection programs.

-Goal #2: Identify and respond to respiratory protection device and respiratory protection management issues
+Identify and respond to respiratory protection device and management issues.
+Review and comment on proposed legislation, regulations.
+Participate in consensus standards.

 John M. White Award